 A Unique Opportunity to Shape Medi-Cal’s Future

-Medi-Cal Healthier California for All aims “to address many of the complex challenges facing California’s most vulnerable residents, such as homelessness, insufficient behavioral health care access, children with complex medical conditions, the growing number of justice-involved populations who have significant clinical needs, and the growing aging population.”
+The goal of CalAIM is “to address many of the complex challenges facing California’s most vulnerable residents, such as homelessness, insufficient behavioral health care access, children with complex medical conditions, the growing number of justice-involved populations who have significant clinical needs, and the growing aging population.”
 To achieve these improvements for vulnerable residents, DHCS proposes a strategy that relies both on enhanced care management for individual Medi-Cal enrollees with complex needs and on Medi-Cal managed care plans expanding their use of population health management.

 If fully realized, these approaches would represent major, necessary improvements to the way California cares for the people with the greatest health needs.
 There are three structural reforms that would dramatically increase the likelihood of success of these approaches:

 1. Create strong financial incentives for health plans to invest in improvement.

 Consider a scenario where a Medi-Cal managed care plan launches a program to provide housing supports and meal services to frail plan members, and as a result successfully reduces admissions to long-term care facilities.
 That investment in services not otherwise covered by Medi-Cal would have the effect of improving access and quality and lowering the cost of care.
 But under current rules, such savings would be subtracted from the amount that the health plan receives from the state in subsequent years, leaving the plan with less money — and a strong disincentive — to make improvements that we all want to see.